RELAX AND EMBRACE THE UNEXPECTED

-When you are working out the timeline for your wedding day your hair and makeup person will ask you what time you need to be ready for pictures.
+When you are working out the timeline for your wedding day, your hair and makeup person will ask you what time you need to be ready for pictures.
 It is a good idea to add 30 minutes to that time as a buffer just in case things run late.
-Depending on your timeline we like to arrive during the final stages of hair and makeup.
+Depending on your timeline, we like to arrive during the final stages of hair and makeup.

 The best time to have an outdoor ceremony is a few hours before sunset when the light is soft with no harsh shadows.
-The light should be consistent on both the bride and groom so you don't have one person in the light and one in shadow.
+The light should be consistent on both of you so you don't have one person in the light and one in shadow.

 Transportation can be tricky when trying to get around in large cities especially during peak traffic times.
-If you have multiple locations and a large wedding party it is a good idea to have a limo bus, trolley or some other form of large transportation to get people to and from the ceremony and reception.
-A police escort can cut down on travel time and is sometimes a necesity for New Orleans weddings.
-Whenever possible we would like to ride along with you so we are sure not to miss any fun moments!
+If you have multiple locations and a large wedding party, it is a good idea to have a limo bus, trolley or some other form of large transportation to get people to and from the ceremony and reception.
+A police escort can cut down on travel time and is sometimes a necessity for New Orleans weddings.
+Whenever possible, we would like to ride along with you so we are sure not to miss any fun moments!
 This is especially important for New Orleans weddings since parking can be difficult.

-This is the random name in the photography industry given to that wedding guest who makes it their priority on your wedding day to out-photograph the professionals that you’ve hired.
-It’s very possible that Uncle Bob may end up in your professional photographs.
+This is the random name in the photography industry given to that wedding guest who makes it their priority on your wedding day to out-photograph the professionals that you have hired.
+It is very possible that Uncle Bob may end up in your professional photographs.
 There are a few scenarios that sometimes present themselves that are worth mentioning.
 When you walk down the aisle for instance, you probably do not want Uncle Bob hanging out into the aisle with their iPad in the frame of your wedding photographs.
 Another common problem occurs during the group photos after the ceremony.
 Uncle Bob stands next to us taking pictures as we do and half of the group are looking at us and the other half are looking at him.
 There are a few solutions to this problem.
 The first being to ask nicely the guests whom you think might be a nuisance to put away their cameras just for those few important moments.
-If you want to avoid having an awkward exchange on your wedding day, simply giving us the authority and we can ask nicely, and more firmly if need be, that they put away he camera for those few important moments when possible.
-Likely you will either have to roll the dice and hope for the best, or you can choose the "Unplugged” option.
+If you want to avoid having an awkward exchange on your wedding day, simply giving us the authority and we can ask nicely, and more firmly if need be, that they put away the camera for those important moments when possible.
+Likely you will either have to roll the dice and hope for the best, or you can choose the "Unplugged Ceremony" option.